Jignesh Mevani: Early life and education

 Jignesh Mevani was born on 11 December 1980 in Ahmedabad, Gujarat to a family of Dalits from the village of Meu in Mehsana district.
 He grew up in a lower middle class family, his parents had become government clerks, and resided in the Dalit populated locality of Meghaninagar in Ahmedabad.
 His father worked at the Ahmedabad Municipal Corporation and his mother at the Bharat Sanchar Nigam Limited (BSNL).
 Mevani attended school at the Swastik Vidyalaya and then the Vishwa Vidyalay Madhaymik Shala in Ahmedabad district.
 He began his higher secondary education in the core stream of science, dropped out and completed his schooling after switching to humanities.
-He attained his graduation in 2003 with a Bachelor of Arts in English literature from the HK Arts College, affiliated to the Gujarat University.
+He attained his graduation in 2003 with a Bachelor of Arts in English literature from the HK Arts College, affiliated with the Gujarat University.

 Mevani states that in college, he was never seen as just a Dalit student.
 He was particularly impressed by Saumya Joshi who was an associate professor and dramatist at the college and by the faculty member Sanjay Bhave who introduced him to various historical and contemporary figures of social activism in Gujarat.
 He further states it was because of Joshi and Bhave that he came into contact with Gujarati civil society newsletters such as Bhoomiputra, Nirikshak and Naya Marg.
 In his student life, Mevani performed in parallel cinema and researched the works of the Gujarati language poet, Mareez.
 He was also influenced by the Dutch painter Vincent van Gogh and the human rights activist Mukul Sinha during this period.
 Following his graduation, he enrolled at the Bhavan's College, Ahmedabad for a postgraduate diploma, in journalism and mass communication, which he received in 2004.